 - Marine flake or pelleted herbivore food

-- Bloodworms and brine shrimp (live or frozen)
+- Mysis and brine shrimp (live or frozen)

-- Algae or algae sheets should always be present in the aquarium (attach to the side of the aquarium with a produce clip).
+- Algae or algae sheets should always be present in the aquarium, attached to the side of the aquarium with a veggie clip.

 - Thaw frozen food before feeding

-- Weekly: check water quality at least once a week; check salinity levels at least twice a week.
+- Weekly: Test water quality at least once a week

 - Clear eyes